Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 # Introduction

 Alternative splicing is a powerful post-transcriptional mechanism that produces multiple mRNA isoforms from the same gene.
 The isoforms are then translated into functionally different, sometimes inactive, proteins.
-Alternative splicing is a major contributor to genetic diversity and gene regulation.
+Alternative splicing is a major contributor to genetic diversity and a minor contributor to gene regulation.
 As a result, there are numerous tools in the RNA-sequencing pipeline designed to analyze the transcriptome.

 ---